jamdang/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+By including the tracking mechanism the result is much improved.
+Actually I probably spent more time than I should in the tracking (filtering) part and less time than I should in the detecting part.
+If I had more time I'd tune/train my classifier to be more robust and improve the sliding window search and classify to make detection more robust also.